top of page

 About us

 Pōhaku Pelemaka is a newly re-birthed nonprofit organization renamed in 2021.
 The previous name of this 501(c)3 was KAPONO Red Road.
-We acknowledge and thank all those who came before to create, raise and operate this organization.
+We acknowledge and thank all those who came before us to create, raise and operate this organization.

-Board of Directors:
+Board of Directors & Team:

 • Yoshito LʻHote, President, Chairperson of the Board